-- Erlang defines the amount of traffic flowing through a communication system - it is given as the aggregate holding time of all channels of a system divided by the observation time period - Example 1: - During an hour period three calls are made (5 min, 15 min and 10 min) using a single telephone channel => the amount of traffic carried by this channel is (30 min/60 min) = 0.5 Erlang - Example 2: - A telephone exchange supports 1000 channels and during a busy hour (10.00 11.00) each channel is occupied 45 minutes on the average => the amount of traffic carried through the switch during the busy hour is (1000x45 min / 60 min) = 750 Erlangs
+- Erlang defines the amount of traffic flowing through a communication system - it is given as the aggregate holding time of all channels of a system divided by the observation time period - Example 1:

+During an hour period, three calls are made (5 min, 15 min and 10 min) using a single telephone channel (per transfer direction)

+=> the amount of traffic carried by this channel is (30 min/60 min) = 0.5 Erlangs

+Since each call occupies two one-way channels, the total generated traffic is 2x0.5 Erlangs.

+• Example 2:

+A telephone exchange supports 1000 channels and during a busy hour each channel is occupied 45 minutes on the average

+=> the amount of traffic carried through the switch during the busy hour is (1000x45 min / 60 min) = 750 Erlangs.